Union for the Defense of the Motherland and Freedom: Reconstitution in exile

-The Information Bureau of the People's Union for the Defense of the Motherland and Freedom published every ten days a 6–8 page bulletin called the "Bulletin of the Information Bureau of the People's Union for the Defense of the Motherland and Freedom".
-No. 22 is the last known, and was published on 17 November, 1922.
+Suppression

-In early 1924, the main contingent of the People's Union operating on the territory of the Soviet Union was destroyed by the OGPU during Operation Syndicate–2.
-The leader of the People's Union for the Defense of the Motherland and Freedom, Boris Savinkov, died in the prison of the Joint State Political Directorate in the same year.
+The Information Bureau of the People's Union published a regular bulletin, the Bulletin of the Information Bureau of the People's Union for the Defense of the Motherland and Freedom, which appeared approximately every ten days and usually ran to 6–8 pages.
+At least 22 issues are known to have been published, with No. 22, dated 17 November 1922, being the last known issue.

-Structure
+In early 1924, the main underground contingent of the People's Union operating within the Soviet Union was destroyed by the OGPU during Operation Syndicate–2.
+Savinkov, the leading figure associated with the organization, was arrested in August 1924 and later died in OGPU custody on 7 May 1925.

-The headquarters of the organisation comprised the following structure:
+Organization